 Proposed:

-An AP or PCP shall transmit SP allocation announcements for STAs in PS mode during each of the STAs’ awake BIs and may transmit those SP allocation announcements in other beacon intervals.
-New SPs shall be allocated to begin either within or after the later awake BI of the source DMG STA and destination DMG STA of the SP.
+An AP or PCP shall transmit SP allocation announcements for STAs in PS mode during each of the STAs’ A-BIs and may transmit those SP allocation announcements in other beacon intervals.
+New SPs shall be allocated to begin either within or after the later A-BI of the source DMG STA and destination DMG STA of the SP.

 2008.13